nllong/os-analysis-example/README.md

+# THIS REPO HAS MOVED TO NREL.
+PLEASE VISIT https://github.com/NREL/OpenStudio-analysis-spreadsheet

 # Analysis Example

 This example uses OpenStudio's Analysis & AWS gem to setup and run simulations on an Amazon OpenStudio Cluster.